yblank1/Twitter-Flight-Deal-Texting-Bot/README.md

-# Tweet Text Notification Program
+# Twitter Flight Deals to SMS Notification Program

 ### Overview
 This program follows specified Twitter accounts and filters live tweets.
 If those tweets contain certain keywords, the